AvaloniaUI/AvaloniaVSCode/README.md

 The Avalonia for Visual Studio Code Extension contains support for Avalonia XAML autocomplete and previewer.

+Follow the [contribution guide](CONTRIBUTION.md) if you want to help us build the extension

 ## Getting Started

 ### Create a new Avalonia project

 You need to create a new Avalonia project from the command line, the extension does not have a way to create a new project from the VS Code yet.